Giaxasidis/fivem-steam-authenticator/README.md

 > \[!CAUTION]
 > Temporary Steam connectivity issues may require restarting Steam and FiveM clients to restore functionality.

-## Support & Security

-If you have any questions or discover a security vulnerability, please contact me directly via my [Discord Profile](https://discordlookup.com/user/1069279857072160921).
-I am committed to responding promptly and assisting you as quickly as possible.

 **Please refrain from publicly disclosing any security vulnerabilities** to ensure proper handling and resolution.

 ## Contributing